Quiet. Too quiet.

 "In that case!" she proclaimed, rising up to the challenge of this arrogant treasure room.
 She walked to the window, placed her face against the grate and tried pushing her head through.
 The rusty bars of spiraling iron objected.
 Owie.

 But she persisted.
 Treasure sitting in plain sight was an offense to any self-respecting relic hunter!
-So what if she had to twist her earrings open — gold is a soft metal — to take them off, then push so hard that her pointy ears and the sides of her head felt raw and bruised?
+So what if she had to twist take her earrings off prying the gold rongs open, then push so hard that her pointy ears and the sides of her head felt raw and bruised?

 Wriggling the rest of the way in was a piece of cake after her head was through.